stackabletech/docker-images/.github/ISSUE_TEMPLATE/add-product.md

 - [ ] Add a `versions.py` file to the folder.
 Add all required key-value pairs.
 - [ ] Add a new "Update Product" issue template in `.github/ISSUE_TEMPLATE/`
       folder.
 See existing ones as a guide of reference.
+- [ ] Add a new `dev_<PRODUCT>.yml` GitHub Action workflow in the
+      `.github/workflows` folder.
+Use existing local action whenever possible or consider creating a new one when there is no fitting action available.
 ```

 _Please consider updating this template if these instructions are wrong, or